-The spherical Whittaker function is a complex-valued function on a maximal torus of the group, and its evaluation is a critical ingredient in many aspects of automorphic forms and representation theory; it is described in greater detail in Section~\ref{sec:Algebraic_Preliminaries}.
+The spherical Whittaker function is a complex-valued function defined on $\GL(r,F)$, and its evaluation at elements of a maximal torus of $\GL(r,F)$ is a critical ingredient in many aspects of automorphic forms and representation theory; it is described in greater detail in Section~\ref{sec:Algebraic_Preliminaries}.
 In summary, combining this string of equalities, one obtains a description of the spherical Whittaker function as a partition function of a lattice model.
 This string of equalities is rather ad-hoc, and several immediate questions arise: \begin{enumerate}[label=\textbf{\arabic*.}] \item Does there exist a more direct proof of such an identity? \item To what extent do these formulas generalize to other reductive groups (and their arithmetic covers)? \item What do we learn about the Whittaker function as a result of these connections? \end{enumerate}

 Satisfactory answers to these questions have recently been given in Cartan type A, and this paper answers some of them in Cartan type C. Let us begin with the known answers to these questions in type A.